Why Choose FELS?

 In 2002, FELS opened K’tonton Early Learning Center in Broomall as a joint program of FELS and Congregation Beth El-Ner Tamid.
 Originally enrolling children ranging in age from 18 months – 4 years, the center now enrolls infants, toddlers and preschoolers, and has a capacity of 69 children.

-FELS operates two child care centers in Montgomery County.
+FELS operates one child care center in Montgomery County.

 Located in Melrose Park, Gutman Early Learning Center opened in 1985, providing child care to toddlers and preschoolers.
 An infant program was added in 1994 when a generous gift provided the necessary funds to add a state-of-the-art addition.
 Center capacity is 129.